-- 5.13 In such cases options identified and evaluated in the business case may include (but are not limited to the following): - Proceed with the procurement from external supplier to meet need. - Satisfy need using resources already within the Community Relations Council. - Explore the option of meeting need through shared services with other public sector organisations - 5.14 For each option identified, the costs and benefits (both monetary and non-monetary) should be identified and set out in the appropriate proportional business case (this is determined by level of expenditure). - 5.15 Once the business case is approved and provided that procurement is the approved option, the procurement process may begin.
+- In such cases options identified and evaluated in the business case may include (but are not limited to the following): - Proceed with the procurement from external supplier to meet need. - Satisfy need using resources already within the Community Relations Council. - Explore the option of meeting need through shared services with other public sector organisations - 5.14 For each option identified, the costs and benefits (both monetary and non-monetary) should be identified and set out in the appropriate proportional business case (this is determined by level of expenditure). - Once the business case is approved and provided that procurement is the approved option, the procurement process may begin.
 Tenders must not be awarded for amounts in excess of the amount approved in the respective business case. - 5.16 Where practical, it may be preferable to group various related procurements under the umbrella of one overarching business case: For example when seeking approval for running an event or a large project e.g. procurement of ICT equipment and maintenance of same.
 In these instances all costs must be identified and set out when completing the business case.
 The benefit of such an approach is the non-requirement to obtain business case approval for each individual procurement element within the project.
 However, whilst these procurements do not require individual business cases, this does not preclude them from having to satisfy value for money and probity requirements and as such quotes must be sought for each individual procurement element in line with the guidelines - 5.17 Each business case must be given a unique sequential reference number and have its details recorded on the Business Case Register.
-The register is maintained by the Finance Administration Officer and monitored by the Finance Officer. - 5.18 The Business Case Register will record actual expenditure, projected expenditure for the remainder of the year, projected expenditure for the remainder of the project.
+The register is maintained by the Governance, Admin, and Assistant Finance Manager. - 5.18 The Business Case Register will record actual expenditure, projected expenditure for the remainder of the year, projected expenditure for the remainder of the project.
 Where a project overspend greater than 10% has been identified, then a mitigating action plan and/or a business case addendum should be developed.

-5.19 The Director of Finance, Administration and Personnel will review the Business Case Register each quarter and once satisfied file within the quarter end management accounts file.
+5.19 The Governance, Admin, and Assistant Finance Manager will review the Business Case Register each quarter and once satisfied file within the quarter end management accounts file.